What Is Mad Honey? Origins, Effects & Safety

 Here’s what makes Mad honey so rare:

-Produced from flower nectar, mad honey possesses hallucinogenic and medicinal qualities.
+Produced from flower nectar, mad honey possesses mystical and medicinal qualities.
 Its distinct reddish hue and bitter taste have earned it the nickname "bitter honey."

 Collecting mad honey is among the world’s most dangerous food-gathering traditions.
 Gurung honey hunters in the Himalayas risk their lives, hanging from ropes on steep cliffs as they face giant bee swarms and unstable terrain.
 Captured by National Geographic, this process is both a physical challenge and a spiritual ritual.